Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Summary

 \section{Summary}

-In this work, we presented a realistic model for a nanocantilever biosensor based on the description of a stochastically perturbed harmonic oscillator.
-These biosensors work by mass sensing the analytes through shifts in the characteristic frequency of the oscillator.
-When analytes are deposited on the nanocantilever, they bring a variety of noises on this vibrating system which gives rise fluctuations in damping as well as frequency of the cantilever.
-The estimation of such fluctuations on the spectral response of cantilever is important in finding out the exact amount of analyte deposition for clinical diagnostic purposes.
-In this work we considered frequency fluctuations according to different type noise models and their effect on the mass deposition on the cantilever.
+In this work, we presented a realistic model for a nanocantilever-based biosensor using a description of stochastically perturbed harmonic oscillator.
+These biosensors work by mass sensing the analytes through shifts in the characteristic resonance frequency of the oscillator.
+When analytes are deposited on the nanocantilever, they bring a variety of noises into the vibrating system which give rise fluctuations in the damping as well as the frequency of the cantilever.
+The estimation of such fluctuations on the spectral response of the cantilever is important to find out the exact amount of analyte deposition.
+This analysis could be used for clinical diagnostic purposes, for example, early detection of proteins present in cancerous cells.
+In summary, this work provides models for damping and frequency fluctuations in a nanocantilever according to different types of noise and their effect on the mass deposition.